-This Everyday Unicorn Makeup Tutorial Will Make you Magical AF, But In A Low Key Way
+This Everyday Unicorn Makeup Tutorial Will Help You Look Magical AF, But In A Low-Key Way

 Unicorns have been running rampant in the beauty world.
 From the highly coveted Too Faced Unicorn Tears Lipstick to straight up Unicorn Snot glitter gel, these mythical faves have been inspiring looks everywhere.
 If you too want to look magical AF but in a low-key way, then this everyday unicorn makeup tutorial will have you feeling your enchanted glittery oats.
 With a little pop of color here and some subtle sparkle there, soon you'll be transformed in the unicorn you've always had inside — while still keeping things daytime-appropriate, of course.

 Over time, I've become fully associated with unicorns in the eyes of my friends, coworkers, and peers.
 Maybe it's because I rock a lot of neon hues and glitter across my eyes, checks, and lips.
 Perhaps it's in response to my overly frilly outfits and colorful, quirky accessories.
 No matter the true cause, it's clear that unicorns and I have become one and the same.

 One of my former coworkers gifted me a unicorn makeup bag mere weeks after meeting me.
 The baristas at my favorite Starbucks used to draw unicorns on my cups everyday.
 Even my wonderful editor bestowed upon me a stunning image of a unicorn with a sparkling, rainbow mane.
 So if anyone can take unicorn as the inspo and make it so low key that no one will question you rocking glitter at 9 a.m., it's me.